FuelLabs/sway/docs/src/sway-on-chain/scripts.md

 A script is a deployed bytecode on the chain which executes to perform some task.
 It does not represent ownership of any resources and it cannot be called by a contract.
 A script can return a single value of any type.

-Scripts are state-aware in that while they have no persistent storage (because they only exist during the call) they can read the value from contracts and act based upon the return value.
+Scripts are state-aware in that while they have no persistent storage (because they only exist during the transaction) they can call contracts and act based upon the returned values and results.

 Under the hood, the Rust and Typescript SDK wrap all smart contract calls from EOAs with scripts that contain minimal code to make the call and forward script data as call parameters.